 Another common asset to inherit is a Roth IRA.
 Like an IRA, a Roth IRA also needs to be distributed within 10 years following the death of the parent.
 However, unlike IRA distributions, Roth IRA distributions are typically income-tax-free.
 Due to the income-tax-free benefits available on distributions, it can be more attractive to keep inherited Roth IRAs invested the duration of the 10 years following the death of the parent.
-By keeping the inherited Roth IRA invested for as long as possible, you can reap the benefits of tax-free growth over the 10 years.
+By keeping the inherited Roth IRA invested for as long as possible, you can reap the benefits of tax-free growth over the 10-year-period.

 The final type of investment that is common for a child to inherit includes non-qualified investments.
 Non-qualified investments can take many different forms, including inherited bank accounts, brokerage accounts, and other types of investments that are not within a qualified retirement account, such as an IRA or Roth IRA.
 Generally, non-qualified investments do not have specific distribution rules and can be liquidated as desired.
 Despite the flexibility, non-qualified investments typically are not the No. 1 choice for people investing for longer-term retirement purposes due to potential annual tax burdens.
 These tax impacts may include but are not limited to interest income, dividends, and periodic capital gains when appreciated investments are liquidated.